nmccloskey/RASCAL/rascal_manual.md

 - `config.yaml` (text normalization settings: `strip_clan`, `prefer_correction`, `lowercase`).
 - Paired `.cha` files (original & reliability) from Stage 2.

 In both the CLI and webapp versions, RASCAL function **3a** matches original with reliability transcripts based on common tiers plus a `reliability` tag in the file name, e.g., `TU88_PreTxBrokenWindow.cha` & `TU88PreTxBrokenWindow_reliability.cha`.
 Function **1a** generates empty `.cha` file templates with the `reliabiilty` tag for the randomly selected samples.
 In the CLI version, reliability samples can be collected into a `/reliability` subdirectory in the input folder.
-The tier values must match the originals, but this provides an alternative to tagging filenames.
+The tier values still must match the originals, but this provides an alternative to tagging filenames.

 **Outputs**
 - Agreement metrics (per sample + summary).